plblum/jivs/docs/Learning_Jivs/Submitting_the_Client_Form.md

 Here is the complete client-side submission process.
 Application-specific business validation, server communication, and handling of server issues are represented by functions supplied by the application.

+> We have creating actual classes that let you get started more quickly in [jivs-DOM_Helpers.ts](../../starter_code/jivs-DOM_helpers.ts).
+Consider subclassing from either ClientSubmitsToJivsOnServerBase or ClientSubmitsToServerBase as you develop submit code to handle your server-side infrastructure and various models.

 ```ts
 async function submitPerson(vhm: ValueHostsManager): Promise<void> {
     const validationState = vhm.validate();